FINANCIAL AID & SCHOLARSHIPS

 Other Scholarships (non-ASA)

 What if studying abroad is more expensive than my current school?
-Can I apply for additional funding?
+Can I get additional funding?

-Are there any loans available other than “Federal Financial Aid”?
+Are there any loans other than “Federal Financial Aid”?

 Please visit: www.internationalstudentloan.com

 If you are applying for any student loans without going through your home institution’s Financial Aid Office, you MUST make sure the loan you’re applying for does NOT require a Title IV school code in order to process the loan.
-Very few schools outside the U.S. have a Title IV school code.
-For this reason, the customary way to get financial aid to be used toward study abroad is to go through your home institution’s Financial Aid Office–in this case, your home institution would process your student loans and other federal financial aid for you, using their school code.
+Not many schools outside the U.S. have a Title IV school code.
+For this reason, the customary way to get financial aid for study abroad is through your home institution’s Financial Aid Office.